antvis/G2/docs/introduction.md

 But in the last decade, some theories of GoG are out of date and data visualization tools have evolved tremendously.
 In order to catch up and satisfy the growing needs for data visualization, we redesign the specification and architecture for G2 by taking [Observable Plot](https://observablehq.com/@observablehq/plot?collection=@observablehq/plot), [Vega-Lite](https://vega.github.io/vega-lite/docs/), [Atom](https://ieeexplore.ieee.org/abstract/document/8233127/), [Canis](http://www.yunhaiwang.net/EuroVis2020/canis/index.html) and [Libra](https://libra-js.github.io/) as references.

-The core of GoG is to reject a chart typology, so does G2 in in favor of marks, transforms, scales and coordinates.
-Not only does this help us create traditional or novel charts, but this also enable us to use vision to think in the world of data.
-Besides single view chart, we also propose a view tree to construct multiple views easily, such as unit visualization.
+The core of GoG is to reject a chart typology, and so does G2 in favor of marks, transforms, scales, and coordinates.
+Not only does this help us create traditional or novel charts, but this also enables us to use vision to think in the world of data.
+Besides a single view chart, we also propose a view tree to construct multiple views easily, such as unit visualization.

 Existed general purpose visualization tools such as [D3.js](https://github.com/d3/d3), [Vega](https://vega.github.io/vega/), [Apache ECharts](https://echarts.apache.org/zh/index.html), don't support declarative specifications of data-driven chart animations.
-So we make data dimensions encodeable by animation properties and design temporal composition node to animate views to fill the gap.
+So we make data dimensions encodable by animation properties and design temporal composition nodes to animate views to fill the gap.
 This provides us the ability to rapidly create expressive data storytelling or visual narratives.

-When it comes to interaction, it is always with less concerned as well as visual representations.
+When it comes to interaction, it is always with less concern as well as visual representations.
 Vega introduces high-level abstractions such as streams and signals to simplify the implementation of interactions.
-Yet it has a steep learning curve and maybe difficult to be specified for complex interaction.
+Yet it has a steep learning curve and may be difficult to be specified for complex interaction.
 Compare to that, G2 only abstract some intuitive action to compose most interactions(hopefully).

+What to make G2 better?
+Come and join us, it is still a work in progress!

 What to make G2 better?
 Come and join us, it is still work in progress!